juanelas/drumgizmo-flathub/README.md

 - Stand-alone midi renderer, generating .wav files, 1 for each channel
 - Stand-alone midi input, making it possible to use DrumGizmo as a software sampler for an electronic drumkit

 This is a **flatpack version of drumgizmo** using `org.freedesktop.LinuxAudio.BaseExtension` available in flathub.
-It can be used to make drumgizmo LV2 plugin available for the flathub's versions of Ardour and/or Bitwig.
+It can be used to make drumgizmo LV2 plugin available for the flathub's versions of [Ardour](https://flathub.org/apps/org.ardour.Ardour) and/or [Bitwig Studio](https://flathub.org/apps/com.bitwig.BitwigStudio).

 ## Usage